JGefroh/Roadmap/README.md

 The Clean Coder: A Code of Conduct for Professional Programmers | Martin, Robert C. | 3 The Compassionate Samurai | Klemmer, Brian | 2
 The Developer's Code | Ka Wai Cheung | 5
+The Introvert Entrepreneur | Buelow, Beth | 4
 The Passionate Programmer: Creating a Remarkable Career in Software Development | Fowler, Chad | 3 The Pragmatic Programmer: From Journeyman to Master | Hunt, Andrew | 5 Tools of Titans | Ferris, Timothy | 3